Giora on the creative process, their new single ‘POWER CANDY,’ and more

 Any side projects you’re working on?

-I’m starting to work on a new album, and I’ve been working with a singer-songwriter friend to arrange some piano for their songs and mix their music.
+I’ve recently worked with a friend to arrange some piano for their songs and mix their music.

 Who’s an emerging artist you think deserves more recognition right now?